Plastics and Mold Making in an Era of Sustainability

 Despite the dominant role played in everyday life, plastic is also a controversial subject with those concerned about the environment, and as such our industry must step up its efforts to educate consumers and lead discussions on recycling and sustainability.
 Where can we get this rolling?
 At a plastics show, of course!

-Inaugural PTXPO Offers ‘Big Picture’ of Plastics Industry
+Inaugural PTXPO Offers ‘Big Picture’ of Plastics and Mold Making

 The inaugural Plastics Technology Expo (PTXPO) is just around the corner and Cavalier Tool looks forward to exhibiting.
 This is a new twist on the Gardner Business Media trade event protocol.
 For many years, Gardner has produced and hosted the popular Amerimold Expo at which Cavalier has become a regular participant, plus the publisher also hosts several other top trade events like Top Shops, Molding, and Composites that cater to the metalworking and plastics manufacturing industries.
 PTXPO will take place March 29-31 at the Donald E. Stephens Convention Center in Rosemont, Illinois.
 It should not be missed!